aspose-total/Aspose.Total-Products/total/en/java/conversion/ps-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform PS to DOTM via Java" h2="On Premise Java API to Render PS to DOTM without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert PS to DOTM by using two simple steps.
-First you need to render PS file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to DOTM.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting a PS file to DOTM can be done easily with two simple steps.
+The first step is to render the PS file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
+This API is part of the [Aspose.Total for Java](https://products.aspose.com/total/java/) package and provides a powerful set of features for working with PDF documents.
+It allows you to convert PDF documents to other popular formats, such as DOC, HTML, and XPS.

+The second step is to convert the DOC file to DOTM using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This API is also part of the Aspose.Total for Java package and provides a comprehensive set of features for working with DOC and DOTM documents.
+It allows you to convert DOC files to other popular formats, such as HTML, PDF, and XPS.
+It also allows you to manipulate the content of DOC and DOTM documents, such as adding or removing text, images, and tables.

+By using the two APIs from the Aspose.Total for Java package, you can easily convert a PS file to DOTM.
+The first step is to render the PS file to DOC using Aspose.PDF for Java.
+The second step is to convert the DOC file to DOTM using Aspose.Words for Java.
+With these two simple steps, you can quickly and easily convert PS to DOTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}